About Beth Whitney

 My original watercolors have been widely collected over the years, and is included in many private art collections throughout North America, Europe, Asia, Australia, and the Middle East.
 I really enjoy connecting with art lovers and learning how my work speaks to them.

-I'm especially excited to be the featured artist for the Inn on Mount Desert, a spectacular new 31-room bed and breakfast in the heart of Bar Harbor.
+I'm especially happy to be the featured artist for the Inn on Mount Desert, a new 31-room bed and breakfast in the heart of Bar Harbor.
 I spent most of this past winter painting my favorite places around Acadia for their permanent collection.
 All of their in-room art is available as giclee prints (contact me for more info).